-The size and weight of your carry-on luggage will depend on how much you’re taking with you on the plane, and how much you can comfortably carry around physically.
+Obviously, everyone wants to get the lightest carry on suitcase.
+The size and weight of your carry on luggage will depend on how much you’re taking with you on the plane, and how much you can comfortably carry around physically.
 Your luggage including everything inside has to be easy for you to lift and put in an overhead bin, especially if you’re traveling solo.

 Some luggage has an extra zipper that allows them to expand if you need a bit more space.
 This may be something you want to look for if sometimes you travel with fewer items and at times, maybe for long-haul flights, you have a bit more you want to bring on board with you.

 - Interior compartments

 You probably have a number of different things you want to take with you on a flight (especially a longer journey), like a change of clothes, a book, your toiletries, your laptop, chargers and maybe even some snacks.

 If you have more things, then you might want to have a few interior compartments.
 They let you organize everything better and access exactly what you need without fumbling around in your bags in the middle of a flight.
 If prefer to have everything in one place, in which case there are some options with a single large compartment too.